Serapieum-of-alex/Digital-Earth/docs/plotarray.rst

 Read the raster
 ---------------
--To plot the array you need to read the raster using gdal
+-To plot the array you need to read the raster using gdal.

 .. code-block:: py
     :linenos: